paramjeet198/Physics-Wallah-Assignment/README.md

 - **Paging 3**: For handling large datasets efficiently.
 - **Coil**: For fast image loading.
 - **Retrofit**: For easy API integration.
+- **Navigation Component**: For seamless navigation and back-stack management.